 Can I defer my place in a graduate course?

-It is not possible to defer Commonwealth Supported Places (CSP) in programs offered by the Graduate School of Humanities and Social Sciences (GSHSS) or Melbourne School of Government (MSoG).
+It is not possible to defer Commonwealth Supported Places (CSP) in programs offered by the Graduate School of Humanities and Social Sciences (GSHSS).
 If you have been offered a CSP and find you are not in a position to commence you will need to decline your offer, and re-apply for a subsequent intake.
 There is no guarantee you will be offered a CSP again in future.

 For International and Australian fee-paying places, it is normally possible to defer the commencement date of your course by one or two semesters.
 Instructions on how to do this are given at the time of offer.